 - Focus range of normal 0.8m to infinity and Macro 28cm to 2.0m, offering versatility for close-up and distant subjects.

 - Maximum magnification of 0.17x, making it suitable for capturing detailed close-ups.

 Tamron 70-300mm F/4.5-6.3 Di III RXD for Sony Full Frame Mirrorless Camera/APS-C E-Mount

 - Supreme lightweight portability: This lens is engineered to be extremely lightweight, making telephoto shooting a fun and stress-free experience.
 It’s a good choice for photographers who need to carry their gear for extended periods.

 - Lens structure comprises 15 elements in 10 groups, designed to deliver high-quality images with excellent detail and contrast.

 - Close focusing distance of 31.5″ at the wide end and 59.1″ at the tele end

 - Maximum magnification ratio of 1:9.4 at the wide-angle end and 1:5.1 at the telephoto end.

 - Moisture-Resistant Construction offering some degree of protection against the elements.
-This makes it suitable for shooting in a variety of outdoor conditions.

 - Focal length: The lens offers a versatile focal length of 70-300mm, making it suitable for portrait photography, as well as a variety of shooting scenarios, including landscape, wildlife, and sports.